-Comparing our results with those based on previous generations of climate model ensembles (Figure 6) reveals that our assessed ranges lie substantially higher than previously reported.
+Comparing our results with those based on previous generations of climate model ensembles (Fig. 6) reveals that our assessed ranges are substantially higher than previously reported.
 Reasons explaining why our constrained range lies in the upper range of the unconstrained CMIP6 have been discussed already and are related to taking into account regional observations.

-The CMIP5 ensemble exhibits a lower warming than CMIP6 (about 10% lower on the annual mean) and a slightly lower spread.
-These discrepancies are consistent with differences found at the global scale (i.e., higher and more spread out GSAT changes and climate sensitivity, e.g., Forster et al., 2019).
-Subtle changes in scenarios, from Representative Concentration Pathways (RCPs) in CMIP5 to Shared Socio-economic Pathways (SSPs) in CMIP6 (although the nominal level radiative

-- 415 forcing in 2100 is the same in the two generations), have been shown to modestly strengthen the late 21st century warming in CMIP6 (Fyfe et al., 2021).
-But the upward shift in climate sensitivity (e.g., Transient Climate Response, TCR, or Equilibrium Climate Sensitivity, ECS) is responsible for most of the difference between CMIP5 and CMIP6.
-Our case study suggests that the well documented large spread in climate sensitivity among CMIP6 models, and in particular the presence of high-sensitivity models, might be useful to cover a larger spectrum of regional responses to an increased greenhouse effect.
-Specifically, our - 420 constrained CMIP6 range sometimes exceeds the upper bound of the CMIP5 range.
-In other words, high-sensitivity CMIP6 models are useful to sample the upper-end of the regional response, although evidence suggests that the high regional warming is related to a high-end regional warming ratio rather than a high-end global climate sensitivity.
+The CMIP5 ensemble exhibits a lower warming than CMIP6 (about 10 % lower in the annual mean) and a slightly lower spread.
+These discrepancies are consistent with differences found at the global scale (i.e., higher and more spread out GSAT changes and climate sensitivity, e.g., Forster et al., 2020).
+Subtle changes in scenarios, from Representative Concentration Pathways (RCPs) in CMIP5 to Shared Socioeconomic Pathways (SSPs) in CMIP6 (although the nominal level radiative forcing in 2100 is the same in the two generations), have been shown to modestly strengthen the late 21st century warming in CMIP6 (Fyfe et al., 2021).
+But the upward shift in climate sensitivity (e.g., transient climate response, TCR, or equilibrium climate sensitivity, ECS) is responsible for most of the difference between CMIP5 and CMIP6.
+Our case study suggests that the well-documented large spread in climate sensitivity among CMIP6 models, in particular the presence of high-sensitivity models, might be useful to cover a larger spectrum of regional responses to an increased greenhouse effect.
+Specifically, our constrained CMIP6 range sometimes exceeds the upper bound of the CMIP5 range.
+In other words, high-sensitivity CMIP6 models are useful to sample the upper end of the regional response, although evidence suggests that the high regional warming is related to a high-end regional warming ratio rather than a high-end global climate sensitivity.